JimDesu/basis-lang/spec.md

 5. **Resource cleanup is a linear obligation, orthogonal to type.** A value that should be released, closed, or otherwise discharged can carry a linear obligation (&sect;10): a duty met exactly once and never silently dropped, settled either by an explicit operation or, failing that, automatically at the end of the value's lifetime.
 The obligation follows from how the value was acquired, not from its type &mdash; the same type may carry one or not.
 Control flow is otherwise structural: failures propagate only along visible paths, dispatch is explicit at the `::` call site, and there is no exception-with-stack-unwinding mechanism.

-6. **Polymorphism and statecharts aren't just for object types.** The class system (Haskell-style typeclass dictionaries) operates uniformly over buffer-backed types, non-buffer types, and command-typed values.
-Variants admit class-dictionary slots, supporting dispatch through the active candidate.
-The same dispatch and propagation patterns appear across variants, failure messages, and class-typed parameters.
+6. **Polymorphism and statecharts aren't just for object types.** The concept system (Haskell-style typeclass dictionaries) operates uniformly over buffer-backed types, non-buffer types, and command-typed values.
+Variants admit concept-dictionary slots, supporting dispatch through the active candidate.
+The same dispatch and propagation patterns appear across variants, failure messages, and concept-typed parameters.

 7. **Computational status is orthogonal to result state.** A command's success/failure axis (the `:` / `?` / `!` failure marks) is independent of any value the command produces.
 Failure carries a message; success carries the writes-to-writeable-parameters; neither subsumes the other.
 The two axes compose explicitly, never by fusion.

 8. **Prefer small orthogonal concepts to rich overlapping ones.** Where a new mechanism's work can be done by composing existing language facilities, the composition is preferred.
-The `-<` operator handles dynamic type coercion across all type pairs (variants, class hierarchies, unions, object pointers) rather than introducing per-case operators.
+The `-<` operator handles dynamic type coercion across all type pairs (variants, concept hierarchies, unions, object pointers) rather than introducing per-case operators.
 Variant pattern matching uses `?:` chains plus `-<` rather than a dedicated `match` keyword.
 Receiver-baked partial application reuses the four-form taxonomy rather than a separate "method-pointer" mechanism.

 9. **Special forms should be visually distinct from user-defined forms.** Top-level definition keywords begin with `.` (dot-prefix), distinguishing them from user-defined identifiers.
 Block markers (`?`, `?-`, `?:`, `??`, `-`, `%`, `^`, `|`, `@`, `@!`) are punctuation, not keywords, ensuring they cannot be shadowed.
 The `${...}` and `$[...]` literal fences carry the `$` sigil that distinguishes them from any user-defined identifier or aggregate.